March 25, 2020

-HTML is the most commonly used markup language ㅡ a system designed to process, define, and present text by embedding tag and text annotations within styled files to make text manipulation easy for the computer.
+HTML is the most commonly used markup language – a system designed to process, define, and present text by embedding tag and text annotations within styled files to make text manipulation easy for the computer.
 In 2014, an update for this language titled HTML5 was released.
+But what is HTML5?
 HTML vs HTML5, what’s the difference?
-In this article, we will answer your question.
+In this article, we will answer that question.

-Hyper-Text Markup Language (HTML) is the Worldwide Web’s primary language.
-It allows developers to design how web page elements, like texts, hyperlinks, and multimedia files, are displayed on the browser.
+Hyper-Text Markup Language (HTML) is the World Wide Web’s primary language.
+It allows developers to design how web page elements, like text, hyperlinks, and multimedia files, are displayed on the browser.

 This language works statically, which means that you cannot create a dynamic or interactive web page feature using HTML.
 It only modifies the static elements of a web page, such as content header, footer, image position, etc.